alm-tools/alm/docs/contributing/css.md

 * tips.tsx (in `appTabsContainer.css`).

-# FStyle
+# TypeStyle

-We use free-style to manage our CSS in JS (TS).
+We use typestyle to manage our CSS in JS (TS).
 Just a bit of naming convention:

 * `**ClassName` : must be used in `className=` attribute
 * `**Base` : must be used to make a `ClassName`.